-transnational sexualities; race and immigration; human rights; feminist and queer theory; media and cultural studies; disability studies
+feminist and queer theory; ecofeminism and animal rights; human rights; race and immigration; transnational sexualities; media and cultural studies; disability studies

 Rachel Lewis earned a Ph.D. from Cornell University and is an Associate Professor in the Women and Gender Studies Program at George Mason University.
-Starting Fall 2017, she will be the graduate director for the graduate certificate and MAIS concentration in Women and Gender Studies.
+She is also the graduate director for the graduate certificate and MAIS concentration in Women and Gender Studies.
 Prior to joining George Mason, she was a Postdoctoral Fellow in Transnational Sexualities in the Women’s, Gender, and Sexuality Studies Program at the University of Connecticut.
-Her research and teaching interests include transnational feminisms, queer theory, media and cultural studies, race and immigration, human rights, and feminist and queer disability studies.
-She is currently working on two book-length manuscripts, both of which explore the relationship between queer media and lesbian human rights activism.
-Integrating visual and textual criticism with an analysis of the legal discourses that underwrite lesbian claims for asylum and refugee status, Deportable Subjects: Lesbians and the Political Asylum Process considers the political asylum system as a site for the production of lesbian human rights narratives.
-Her second book project, Queer Intimacies: Visualizing Black Lesbian Desire in Post-Apartheid South Africa, examines media and cultural advocacy produced by lesbian, intersex, and transgender human rights activists in South Africa.
+Her research and teaching interests include transnational feminisms, queer theory, ecofeminism and animal rights, media and cultural studies, race and immigration, human rights, and feminist and queer disability studies.
+She is currently working on a book length manuscript about women, animals, and the feminization of interspecies care work, tentatively titled, Feline Animacies: Interspecies Care and Solidarity in a Post-Pandemic World.

 “Lesbian Cinema Post-Feminism: Ageism, Difference, and Desire,” in E. Ann Kaplan, Patrice Petro, Dijana Jelača, and Kristin Hole, eds.,Routledge Companion to Cinema and Gender (New York and London: Rutledge, 2016).